wootfish/eli.sohl.com/drafts/sybil-defense.md

 Collocation between honest and malicious peers is also exceedingly unlikely, though not strictly impossible.
 An attacker with truly massive compute power might sometimes be able to cause this to happen as part of a vertical Sybil attack.[^sybil-taxonomy]

-[^sybil-taxonomy]: _Vertical_ essentially meaning _highly targeted_, per the taxonomy given in TODO
+[^sybil-taxonomy]: _Vertical_ essentially meaning _highly targeted_, per the taxonomy given in _Real-World Sybil Attacks in BitTorrent Mainline DHT_ ([PDF link](https://www.cl.cam.ac.uk/~lw525/publications/security.pdf)).

-Handling this edge case requires a minor alteration to our lookup logic: rather than looking up $$k$$ _peers_, let us cut off our lookups at $$k$$ _IDs_.
+Handling this edge case requires a minor alteration to our lookup logic: rather than looking up $$k$$ _peers_, let us cut off our lookups once we've found at least $$k$$ peers _and_ $$k$$ _IDs_.
 The distinction may seem insignificant, and in practice it almost always will be, but it is of theoretic significance because it allows us to say that _whenever a honest and a malicious peer collocate, the corresponding leaf node is considered honest_.

 ### Terminology